 The other key factor in the cost of a CCRC is the type of contract you sign up for.
 Three different kinds of contracts exist for CCRCs.
 The specific facility you're looking at may offer all three or just one.
 Take a look at our article on CCRC costs to learn more about the different types of contracts.

 These communities feature two to four dozen homes centered around a common outdoor area.
 They also share indoor living space usually in the form of a common house that includes a shared kitchen, guest rooms, and other facilities such as media rooms or art rooms.

-Generally, you should expect to pay for independent living community costs out of your own pocket, just as if you were in a residence that's not in an independent living community.
-If you should need in-home medical care, a long-term care insurance policy could help pay those costs, and veterans can receive some assistance from the Veterans Administration.
+Generally, you should expect to pay for the costs of independent living out of your own pocket, just as if you were in a residence that's not in an independent living community.
+If you should need in-home medical care, a long-term care insurance policy could help pay those costs, and veterans can receive some assistance from the U.S. Department of Veterans Affairs.
 If you or your loved one are eligible for low-income housing, you may be able to receive some governmental help.